bringing good fire to the land

 Why this matters

-Sonoma County has 500,000+ acres of forests and if left unmanaged, could become densely packed and susceptible to catching fire that could burn hot and spread over great distances.
-Fire-adaptive land management practices that incorporate low-intensity fires can provide large-scale fuel reduction and ecosystem restoration across the complex landscapes of the county.
-Using prescribed fire as a forest management tool has been repeatedly demonstrated to be a relatively low-risk approach to reestablish balanced ecosystems, enhance biodiversity, and over time, enable our communities and landscapes to become more resilient to wildfires and drought.
+Sonoma County has 500,000+ acres of forests that if left unmanaged, could become densely packed and susceptible to catching fire.
+Fire-adaptive land management practices that incorporate low-intensity fires can provide large-scale fuel reduction and ecosystem restoration across the county.
+Using prescribed fire has demonstrated to be a low-risk approach to reestablish balanced ecosystems, enhance biodiversity, and over time, enable more resilience to wildfires and drought.

 Our approach

-The growing field of fire-adaptive land management programs are rooted in science and require a comprehensive understanding of the area to be treated.
-Our team participates in numerous skills-building courses, obtains the necessary accreditations, and performs this work both on and off of our preserves.
-We engage early and often with Tribal governments and indigenous communities before initiating prescribed fires to ensure the protection of cultural and natural resources on our land.
-Working with landowners, the community, and public agency partners, we encourage the education and broader implementation of fire-adaptive land management practices to improve community safety in addition to monitoring the changes to the wildlife and ecosystems though the help of scientists and forestry professionals.
+The growing field of fire-adaptive land management is rooted in science and requires a deep understanding of the target area.
+Our team does skills-building courses, obtains the necessary accreditations, and performs this work both on and off of our preserves.
+We proactively engage with Tribal governments and indigenous communities before starting prescribed fires to ensure the protection of cultural and natural resources.
+Working with landowners, the community, and public agency partners, we encourage the education and implementation of fire-adaptive practices to improve safety, in addition to monitoring changes to wildlife and ecosystems though the help of scientists and forestry professionals.